-As Needed Screenings: The District Superintendent may authorize metal-detector screenings on days chosen to address particular safety concerns (such as recent violence in the neighborhood, or recent violence in the news), or on days on which special events are held, using BOCES personnel to operate the metal detectors available to BOCES (any combination of walk-through units or hand-held units).
+As Needed Screenings: Metal-detector screenings on days chosen to address particular safety concerns (such as recent violence in the neighborhood, or recent violence in the news), or on days on which special events are held, using BOCES personnel to operate the metal detectors available to BOCES (any combination of walk-through units or handheld units).

-Daily Random Screenings: The District Superintendent may authorize daily metal-detector screenings, using BOCES personnel to operate the metal-detectors available at the BOCES facility (any combination of walk-through units or hand-held wands).
+Daily Random Screenings: Daily metal-detector screenings, using BOCES personnel to operate the metal-detectors available at the BOCES facility (any combination of walkthrough units or hand-held wands).
 Daily random searches shall involve searches of a randomly selected segment of the entire student body attending a particular BOCES facility or facilities.